mrismanaziz/Reforestation/README.md

-## What do you get when you cross a rabbit with a water hose?
-Hare spray.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.